Imports

 - HUBSPOT_ALTERNATE_ID: a unique identifier other than the record ID.
 For example, your contact import file might contain an Email column that stores the contacts' email addresses.

-Below is an example request body of importing to create contacts:
+Below is an example request body of importing one file to create contacts:

 On a successful request, the response will include an importId